cris971107/cris971107.github.io/README.md

 ### Project Title Three: Model Fitness: Data-Driven Customer Retention
 The "Model Fitness" gym chain is developing a data-driven strategy to combat customer churn.
 This project analyzes digitalized customer profiles to predict the probability of attrition for the next month.

+### Project Title Four: Book-Market-Analysis-SQL-Insights-for-Startups
+This project analyzes a comprehensive database of books, authors, publishers, and user reviews.
+The goal is to extract key market insights to help a startup develop a unique value proposition for a new book-related application.

 ## 🛠️ Skills